lbryio/lbry.com/content/news/077-lbry-windows.md

 - 0:05 – **Discover:** LBRY's home content discovery screen.
 Content on the left is featured and updated by LBRY.
 Content on the right comes directly from community bids.
 - 0:11 – Streaming a video.
 - 0:31 – **My Files:** Browse the content you have downloaded or published to LBRY.
-- 0:44 – **My Wallet:** Check your LBRY credits (LBC) balance, view your transaction history, send LBC to others, and copy your wallet address to receive LBC from others.
+- 0:44 – **My Wallet:** Check your LBRY Credits (LBC) balance, view your transaction history, send LBC to others, and copy your wallet address to receive LBC from others.
 - 0:53 – **Settings:** Control various LBRY settings.
 - 0:58 – **Publish:** Upload your own content to LBRY.
 Find out if a LBRY name is available and bid on it.
 Set a price for your content and add useful metadata.